04jono/jonochen.net/README.md

 # jonochen.net

-Personal website built with Django.
+Monolith repo for all projects hosted on jonochen.net.

-Deployed using Docker Compose, using NGINX and Gunicorn Docker containers.
+Personal website built using Django.
+Django and PostgreSQL deployed using Docker Compose.